We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- Using a stand mixer or large bowl with hand beaters, mix shortening, brown sugar, egg, vanilla, and milk together.
+- In the bowl of a stand mixer or in a large bowl with hand beaters, mix shortening, brown sugar, egg, vanilla, and milk together.
+Scrape the sides of the bowl before adding dry ingredients.

-- Add in remaining cookie ingredients and mix at a low speed until blended.
+- Add remaining cookie ingredients to the mixture and mix at a low speed until blended.

 - Drop dough by rounded tablespoonfuls using a spoon or cookie scoop onto a cookie sheet.